Saral33/Saral33/README.md

 - 🌱 I’m currently working at Ingrails as a frontend developer
 - 💬 Talk to me about new technologies and football
-- 📊 Currently learning graphql
+- 📊 Currently learning graphql and microservices

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=Saral33&count_private=true&theme=tokyonight&showicons=true)]()